Follow the step by step process or choose what situation that best describes you:

 Non-ABA Accredited Law Schools

 If you choose a non-ABA accredited law school, you may be eligible to take the DC Bar Exam if you complete a minimum of 26 semester hours in subjects that are tested on the exam.
 These semester hours must be earned at an ABA-approved law school.
-You must have these credits approved by the Committee on Admissions, 500 Indiana Avenue N.W., Room 4200, Washington, D.C.
-20001.
+You must have the Dean of your law school complete the Law School Certificate and forward it to the Office of the Committee on Admissions, 500 Indiana Ave NW, Room 4200, Washington, DC 20001.

 Online Law Degrees